Jack Feldstein

-Jack Feldstein is an animator and screenwriter from Sydney, Australia, now living in New York.
-He is the pioneer of Neon Films and a prize-winning playwright.
-Feldstein's quote to do with scriptwriting is "The scriptwriter lives the life of the safe passive gatherer but possesses the dangerous inner terrain of an active hunter".
+Jack Feldstein is an Australian animator and screenwriter based in New York.

-His trademark style is the "neonizing" of a combination of live-action video recording and public domain material, particularly cartoons.
-"Neonizing" is a complex computer technique that renders the lines of an image to be like a neon sign.
+Feldstein uses a style called "neonizing": a combination of live-action video recording and public domain material, including cartoons that utilizes software to render the lines of an image to be like a neon sign.

 Early life and education

-Jack was born in Adelaide to Mark and Victoria (née Freyer) Feldstein, French-speaking Ashkenazi Jews who were born in Egypt and had emigrated to Adelaide, Australia.
-He left Adelaide for university in Sydney where he studied at the National Institute of Dramatic Art (NIDA) course in playwriting and graduated from the Australian Film, Television and Radio School (AFTRS) in scriptwriting in 1992.
-Before that he obtained a degree in pharmacy from the University of Sydney.
+Feldstein was born in Adelaide, Australia to Mark and Victoria (née Freyer) Feldstein, French-speaking Ashkenazi Jews who were born in Egypt and emigrated to Adelaide, Australia.

+Feldstein studied in Sydney, where he studied at the National Institute of Dramatic Art (NIDA) course in playwriting and graduated from the Australian Film, Television and Radio School (AFTRS) in scriptwriting in 1992.
+He also obtained a degree in pharmacy from the University of Sydney.

 Career

-Feldstein was a scriptwriter for many years before, as he puts it, he woke up one morning and began making neon films.
-In the 1990s he was instrumental in developing series for Australian television.
-He then went on to be Head Writer for Brilliant Digital Entertainment where he was involved in creating 3D computer animated multipath webisode series which included Xena-Warrior Princess, Superman and Ace Ventura.
+Feldstein was a scriptwriter before making neon films.
+In the 1990s, he worked for Australian television.
+He then went on to be Head Writer for Brilliant Digital Entertainment, where he was involved in creating animated multipath webisode series that included Xena-Warrior Princess, Superman, and Ace Ventura.

 Neon animation

-He describes neon animation (neonism) as a deconstructionist, post-modern animation filmmaking style that utilizes appropriation and pop art techniques in a "Warhol meets Vegas" look.
+Feldstein describes neon animation (neonism) as a deconstructionist, post-modern animation filmmaking style that utilizes appropriation and pop art techniques.
 It is a stream-of-consciousness narrative with a cartoon aesthetic that takes modernist stream-of-consciousness filmmaking into a post-modern and humorous form.

 Neon animation has also been described as re-animation and as metempsychotic (reincarnated) modernism.
 The rambling, seemingly make-it-up-as-you-go-along, stream of consciousness ironic monologue narratives have been likened to an Australian twist on Woody Allen and Spalding Gray.

 Narratives

-Recently, Feldstein completed a six-part series called "The Adventures of..." in which he continued the ironic exploration of his theme of rescuing great literary characters such as Oedipus Rex and Gregor Samsa and playfully interfering in the lives of modernist writers like Virginia Woolf, James Joyce, Marcel Proust, JD Salinger and Jack Kerouac.

-He also has released two narrative documentary neon animations: The Fantastical World of Scriptwriting and The Psychology of Scriptwriting.
+Recently, Feldstein completed a six-part series called "The Adventures of..."
+He has also released two narrative documentary neon animations: The Fantastical World of Scriptwriting and The Psychology of Scriptwriting.

-As an active participant and supporter of the Kino movement in Sydney, Australia, Jack used to often screen his neon animations at their monthly events.
+As a participant and supporter of the Kino movement in Sydney, Australia, Feldstein used to screen his neon animations at their monthly events.